Skip to main content

 As \(\{ \nicefrac{k}{2} \}_{k=1}^\infty\) is unbounded by the Archimedean property, that means that \(\{ s_{2^k} \}_{k=1}^\infty\) is unbounded, and therefore \(\{ s_n \}_{n=1}^\infty\) is unbounded.
 Hence \(\{ s_n \}_{n=1}^\infty\) diverges, and consequently \(\sum_{n=1}^\infty \nicefrac{1}{n}\) diverges.

-Convergent series are linear.
+Like finite sums, convergent series behave linearly.
 That is, we can multiply them by constants and add them and these operations are done term by term.

 Proof.